The Central Hub for DSM Community and Information

 Clutch pedal and slave assemblies should be the same.
 What "problems" are you having, and what parts are you using?

 The motor and transmission are out of a 91 TSI with a turbo master and slave cylinder.
 The car is a 90 N/T Eclipse with all of it's otherwise N/T parts.
 Our problem is that the clutch is not disengaging.
 When the pressure plate was torqued down, the fingers on it went basically flat.
 The Mitsu dealership put it on a press and showed us that it does disengage after like 1/4 of an inch of travel from it's original position.
 We completely replaced the clutch kit even with the other one being not even 5 miles old.
 We bled it, adjusted it, did everything in our power to get it working.
 What I cannot understand is that with the N/T motor in there, we had no problems, the clutch worked fine.
 Now all of a sudden we are hit with this.
-We did find that the flywheel was not ground down enough, something I don't think I've ever heard of, so this DSM guru is machining it for us.
-But other than that itt makes no sense to me, which is why this 'lever' sounds like it's the only thing left.
+We did find that the flywheel step height was wrong, so this DSM shop is machining it for us.
+But other than that it makes no sense to me, which is why this 'lever' sounds like it's the only thing left.

 What clutch/flywheel are you using with the turbo transmission?